-• The proposed annual flight limits, routes, and minimum altitudes in this ATMP are intended to protect wilderness character, including opportunities for solitude, by limiting the number of potential disturbances caused by commercial air tours, by providing opportunities for solitude and remoteness from sights and sounds in the recommended wilderness, and by reducing the intensity of air tour noise at ground level.
+• The proposed annual flight limits, routes, minimum altitudes in this ATMP are intended to protect wilderness and visitor experience by limiting the number of potential disturbances caused by commercial air tours, by providing opportunities for solitude and remoteness from sights and sounds in the recommended wilderness, and by reducing the intensity of air tour noise at ground level.
 The hours of operation would provide quiet periods of the day during which visitors can enjoy natural sounds and preserves opportunities for solitude.